haxtheweb/edtechjoker/draft-outline.md

 - This is class participation for today
 - Come back together with your group and discuss / work on project more

+## Homework
+- Read https://dev.to/btopro/understanding-haxschema-the-api-powering-our-editor-2ln6 to understand how HAXSchema can be written to allow your asset to talk to the HAX editor.
+- Project check in 3 is due the Sunday after Thanksgiving
+- This is a simple status update
+- What your group got done since last check in
+- What insights you gained from the class activity
+- What your next steps are?
+- Your design should start taking shape
+- Your logic layer should be starting to come together
+- You should at least take a stab at modifying the haxProperties HAXSchema to map to your element and understand that relationship

 # Week 14: Thanksgiving
 - Nothing but tur-key tags

+Nov 28th: check-in 3 due
-- Performance tricks / concepts:
+-
-  - Reading: How Penn State (my team) ships web components in an "unbundled" manner -- https://dev.to/btopro/part-1-how-penn-state-unbundles-web-components-for-cdn-deployments-20di
+---
+*Below this line is more variable*
+---

-# Week 15 & 16: Project 4: Final feedback and open code critique
+# Week 15 & 16: This Fall with 100% more in person instruction: Project 3: Final feedback and open code critique
 - This time will be scheduled with presentations by teams of the state of their solutions
-- Feedback will be given by fellow HAXTheWeb developers
 - This feedback is then to be used to finalize code, documentation and other aspects of the final PR

 # Week 17: Finals week